squid doesn't function during/after HA failover

 I obviously won't submit any such PR because it's BS that produces no real failover.
 As explained on the thread I linked you to on the other "bug" you filed.

-#4 Updated by Adam Gibson over 1 year ago
+#4 Updated by Adam Gibson about 2 years ago

 Chris Buechler wrote: